VIOLIN Logo

 4. Epitope prediction: This step predicts both MHC class I and class II binding epitopes using Vaxitope, an internally developed program.

-5. Similarity to host genome sequences: A vaccine candidate with similar sequence to the host (e.g., human, mouse) is likely to cause autoimmunity in the host.
+5. Similarity to host genome sequences: A vaccine candidate with similar sequence to the host (e.g., human, mouse, pig) is likely to cause autoimmunity in the host.

-1. PSORTb: PSORTb (v.2.0) is probably the most precise bacterial localization prediction tool so far.
+1. PSORTb: PSORTb (v.2.0) is probably the most precise bacterial localization prediction tool.
+PSORTb is under the GNU General Public Licence (GNU GPL).

 Parameters/Options for Consideration and Filteration: